4 Shares

 Whether serving from your spiritual gifts or serving through talented skills, use what God has given you to give.

 Spiritual gifts are to serve the body of Christ.
-In other words, spiritual gifts are intended not to identify strengths simply, but to serve other Christians specifically.
+In other words, spiritual gifts are intended not to identify strengths but to serve other Christians specifically.
 Knowing your gifts lends focus to your serving.
 [1 Peter 4:10 ]

 Roses from the neighbors garden.